Table of Contents

-A bright-orange and red cafe and restaurant with inside and outside seatings that offers an outdoor atmosphere and the views of Inokashira Park.
+Bright orange and red cafe and restaurant with inside and outside seatings that offer an outdoor atmosphere and the views of Inokashira Park.

 Looking down over Inokashira Park is a life-sized 5-meter tall iconic character from the first film created and released by Studio Ghibli, the Laputa Robot Soldier.

 Made from hammered copper plates, the statue took around 2 years to create.
 But the detail makes it seem ready to spring to life at any moment.

 The soldier is from the movie “Laputa: Castle in the Sky.”
 And actually debuted in the final episode of Lupin the III Part II.

 Although there would be some small changes to its appearance in the movie.

 The 15-min Studio Ghibli Short Film That Made Us Wish Were Kids Again